wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Role Mapping

-Role Mapping for logged in users can come from the configured open ID security provider or an imported Database.
+Role Mapping for logged in users can come from the configured Open ID security provider or an imported Database.

 **Search User Role**: Enable this option to select the user role provider.
 You are provided with two options- Open ID and Database.